xmartlabs/Android-Style-Guide/README.md

 Try to use wherever you can the `@Nullable` and `@NonNull` annotations from the [Support Annotations](http://tools.android.com/tech-docs/support-annotations).
 Besides doing this messes up the code, it helps to avoid `NullPointerException` with the help of Android Studio's lint.

+### Usage of TODO and FIXME

+Where possible, use `TODO` and `FIXME` comments.
+Write a date when using them.
+When using IntelliJ IDEA and Android Studio, you just press "todo" or "fixme" and it lets you autocomplete with a message.
+Use `TODO` when you are leaving something to be done that you are not going to do now and `FIXME` for something similar but related to a bug.

 ## Android

 ### Alphabetic order where possible